-Blue Heelers, otherwise known as the Australian Cattle Dogs, are famously known to be fierce and intense herding dogs.
+Blue Heelers, otherwise known as the Australian Cattle Dog, are famously known to be fierce and intense herding dogs.
 In the world of working dog breeds, few dogs have the work ethic to match a heeler.
 These dogs are true “workaholics.”

 Given these qualities, Blue Heelers may not be for everyone.
-Though, when crossed when a more mild and calm dog breed, the result can be much more favorable to more people.
+Though, when crossbred when a more mild or calm dog breed, the result can be much more favorable to the majority of people.
 With that said, here are our 20 favorite Blue Heeler mixes.

 RECOMMENDED: 21 Most Interesting Dog Mixes

 Named after their beautiful blue-colored coats, Blue Heelers share their origins with Red Heelers, who together, account for the well-known breed, the Australian Cattle Dog.
 Today, they’re easily one of the 60 most popular dog breeds in America.

 They were originally bred during the 19th century to chase unruly cattle back to farms by nipping at their heels, hence the name.
 This dog breed is regarded as being one of the rare breeds that can endure the harsh extreme climate of Australia.